 3. Keeping Information Up to Date.

-The third major challenge is ensuring that the information on which mechanics are relying is up to date.
+The third major challenge is ensuring that the aircraft maintenance information on which mechanics are relying is up to date.
 Procedures are at the core of aviation maintenance, and following them reduces guesswork, which can lead to errors and jeopardize safety.
 After the technician has downloaded or purchased a publication, the information must be kept current with the manufacturer’s updates.
 It is essential that mechanics use the proper versions, and that regulatory information is also updated as necessary to ensure compliance and safety.

 Best Practices from Leading Aircraft Maintenance Technicians

 There are several ways technicians and mechanics can overcome the challenges noted above to increase productivity and ensure compliance and safety.
-Here, we highlight four best practices from leading maintenance technicians.
+Here, we highlight four best practices from leading aircraft maintenance technicians.